Improving attendance is a key cross cutting priority for Hastings. Attendance at primary

 lateness, taking term time holidays and when action will be taken for those families whose children are persistently absent from school.

-Launched in June 2019, we will bring schools together in November 2019 to review its
+Launched in June 2019, we brought all schools together in November 2019 to review its

-We have agreed funding of £500k for projects in schools to improve attendance.
+We have funded £500k for projects in schools to improve attendance.
 These

 - Key workers in a number of schools to support families who struggle to get their